 Our goal is to generate an optimal adaptive test schedule, offline.
 The input consists of a SoC design with a set of cores and their corresponding test sequences.
 The floor plan, the thermal parameters, and the static/dynamic power parameters for the chip are given.
-The probability distributions that represent the temperature deviations are also given.
+The probability distributions that represent the deviations are also given.
+The desired adaptive schedule minimizes the test application time and overheating.